Control (management)

-Control is a function of management that assists in identifying errors and taking corrective actions.
-This minimizes deviation from standards and ensures that the stated goals of the organization are achieved effectively.
+Control is a function of management that assists in identifying errors and taking the proper corrective actions.
+Simply, it ensures that activities are performed properly and without error.

-According to modern concepts, control is a proactive action; earlier concepts of control were only used when errors were detected.
-Control in management includes setting standards, measuring actual performance, and taking corrective action in decision-making.
+According to modern concepts, control is a proactive action since earlier concepts of control were only used when errors were detected.
+Control in management includes setting standards, measuring performance, and taking corrective action in decision-making.

 Definition

 In 1916, Henri Fayol formulated one of the first definitions of control as it pertains to management:

 Control of an undertaking consists of seeing that everything is being carried out in accordance with the plan which has been adopted, the orders which have been given, and the principles which have been laid down.
 Its objective is to point out mistakes so that they may be rectified and prevented from recurring.

 According to E. F. L. Brech:

 Control is checking current performance against pre-determined standards contained in the plans, with a view to ensuring adequate progress and satisfactory performance.